Professional Counseling for Anxiety, Depression, Trauma, and Marriage Therapy in Texas

 Online only

-Currently accepting Aetna, United, and Friday health plan
+Currently accepting Aetna, United, and self pay

 I believe therapy is broad and ever changing, shaping to fit your needs as you move through life’s ups and downs.
 Some people utilize therapy to address an acute problem, while others see it more as a tool for maintenance, same as we view exercise.
 Regardless of the circumstances, I know therapy has a positive role to play for all.
 Whatever the road that brought you here, and your lived experiences that have uniquely crafted you, this is a place for you to find growth and relief.